anonymous124/flow_synthesizer/docs/index.md

 ## Audio space interpolation

 In this experiment, we select two audio samples, embed them in the latent space, and continuously interpolate in between.
 At each interpolated latent point, we are able to output the corresponding synthesizer parameters and thus to synthesize audio.

+From the figure below, one can also visualize the way spectograms and parameters evolve in the neighborhoods of the two latent points.
+It is encouraging to see how the spectrograms look alike, even though parameters may vary more.

 <img src="figures/interpolation.png" align="middle">